BadrinathS/BadrinathS.github.io/_posts/2019-02-15-Understanding-MRI-scans.md

 It can be seen that these planes will intersect each other.
 Depending on the orientation of the plane it can either cut the other plane in 1 line or a trapezium.
 The general 2 types of MRI scans are T1 and T2 scans.
 T here referes to time constant.
 To understand the difference between T1 and T2 we need to know how MRI works.

+## Working of MRI

+A strong magnetic field is switched on which aligns proton that are normally randomly oriented withing the region of tissue being examined.
+This alignment of the nuclei is disturbed by applying Radio Frequency(RF) Energy.
+The RF energy is for an instant and then the disturbed nuclei starts to come back to original position and during that process they emit RF energy.
+The emitted energy is then captured and processed accordingly to get the image.
+By varying the sequence of RF pulses applied & collected, different types of images are created.
+Now, the tissues can be characterized by two different relaxation times T1 and T2. <b>T1 (longitudinal relaxation time)</b> is the time constant which determines the rate at which excited protons return to equilibrium.
+It is a measure of the time taken for spinning protons to realign with the external magnetic field. <b>T2 (transverse relaxation time)</b> is the time constant which determines the rate at which excited protons reach equilibrium or go out of phase with each other.
+It is a measure of the time taken for spinning protons to lose phase coherence among the nuclei spinning perpendicular to the main field.

 {% include test_disqus.html %}